gammu/gammu/docs/develop/python/gammu.rst

 :class:`gammu.StateMachine`
 ---------------------------

-.. class:: StateMachine
+.. class:: StateMachine(Locale)
-   :module: gammu

-   StateMachine(Locale)

    StateMachine object, that is used for communication with phone.

-   param Locale: What locales to use for gammu error messages, default is 'auto' which does autodetection according to user locales type Locale: string
+   :param Locale: What locales to use for gammu error messages, default is 'auto' which does autodetection according to user locales

-   .. attribute:: StateMachine.AddCalendar
-      :module: gammu
+   :type Locale: string

-      AddCalendar(Value)
+   .. method:: AddCalendar(Value)

       Adds calendar entry.